 Perspective Definition Leading Question Customer The municipality must focus on how to meet service needs in an efficient manner.
 Is the organization delivering the services communities or its customers want?
 Financial The municipality must focus on how to meet service needs in an efficient manner.
-Is the service delivered at a good price?
+Is the service delivered at a goo price?
 Internal Business The municipality needs to focus on those critical operations that enable them to satisfy citizens.
 Can the organisation improve upon a service by changing the way a service is delivered?
-Innovation, Learning and Growth The organization's ability to improve and meet citizen demands ties directly to the employees' ability to meet those demands Is the organisation maintaining technology and employee training for continuous improvement?
+Innovation, Learning and Growth The organization's ability to improve and meet citizen demands ties directly to the employees' ability to meet those demands Transfer and employee training